 The physical nature of the cytoplasm is colloidal and contains a mixture of insoluble granules and organic substances.
 The outer layer, called the ectoplasm, near the periphery, is called plasmogel due to its thick and jelly-like nature.
 The area of the cytoplasm near the nucleus is called the plamosol and is less viscous in nature.
 20-50% of cytoplasmic proteins like enzymes.
 Animal and plant cytoplasms differ by a small margin regarding chemical content.

 Functions of the Cytoplasm

 The site of synthesis: The cytoplasm is the prime site for the synthesis of many molecules and biochemical pathways which are crucial for life.
-Biochemical pathways such as glycolysis and the synthesis of fats partly take place in the cytoplasm.
-Enzymes for these pathways are present in the cytoplasm and in some cases, are transported to the cytoplasm from the organelles.
+Biochemical pathways such as glycolysis and fat synthesis partly occur in the cytoplasm.
+Enzymes for these pathways are present in the cytoplasm and, in some cases, are transported to the cytoplasm from the organelles.

-Shape and Structure: The cytoskeleton that is made of microtubules and microfilaments, with interspersed cytoplasm, gives the cell its form and structure.
-The cytoplasm helps in retaining that shape and provides rigidity and fluidity to the cell.
+Shape and Structure: The cytoskeleton is made of microtubules and microfilaments, with interspersed cytoplasm, which gives the cell its form and structure.
+The cytoplasm helps retain that shape and provides rigidity and fluidity to the cell.

 Movement: The cytoplasm facilitates the movement of cellular organelles within the cell.
 Movement of whole cells, as seen in protozoans like an amoeba, is also enhanced by the cytoplasm that produces extrusions from the cell known as pseudopodia.
 These structures help the amoeba to move and engulf food particles.